-An appendix is an integral part of every dissertation paper.
-However, only a few people understand what the section is and why it must be included in a dissertation.
+An appendix is an integral part of every dissertation paper, serving as supplementary material that enhances and supports the research study.
+However, only a few people understand what the section is, where it must be placed, and why it must be included in a dissertation.
+Therefore, while not typically central to the dissertation’s argument, the appendix adds valuable context and transparency to the academic work.
 This post will cover everything there is to know about a dissertation appendix, from its definition and purpose to the components and format.

 Definition: Dissertation appendix

 A dissertation appendix (plural –appendices) is an index at the end of a dissertation that provides additional information related to the dissertation paper.
-The section helps academic writers present background information related to the dissertation but doesn’t directly answer the research question.
-These can include tables, illustrations and other graphics.1
+The section helps academic writers present background information related to the dissertation, but doesn’t directly answer the research question.
+These can include tables, illustrations and other graphics.

 Purpose of a dissertation appendix